edelstorm-documentation/english/docs/run-cloud.md

 ***

-**Save your MySQL credentials**
+**Save your MySQL<a href="/help/glossary/#mysql" target="_blank">&#185;</a> credentials**

-:    *  Once the process is done, copy the MySQL login and password and paste it on a secure document on your computer!
-To copy on a terminal, you have to select what you want to copy, then click on the orange icon at the bottom right.
+:    *  Once the process is done, your ***database MySQL passwords*** will appear.
+Copy and paste it on a secure document on your computer!

+:    *  To copy on a terminal, you have to select what you want to copy, then click on the orange icon at the bottom right.
 You will find what you just select.
 You can now from this place, copy the content.

+:    *  Open a text file so you can keep your MySQL access and save it in a secure place.<br>
+*<a href="/help/glossary/#mysql" target="_blank">Click here</a> to know more about MySQL.*

 !!! success "You now have access to the admin interface of your Runcloud.io instance!"